Hostile Takeover

 It’s a two way connection.

 What was stopping Uzi from doing the same thing to J?
-J could resist, just like Uzi tried to, but would she, immersed in a memory reconstruction?
+J could resist, just like Uzi tried to, but would she, mind immersed in a memory reconstruction?
 As long Uzi went sneaky about it… could she fix this the same way she had messed it up?

-If this is what kills me… but every path was painted in shades of death, right now.
+But if this is what kills me… but every path was painted in shades of death, right now.

 When the all caps WARNING came over the connection, she was tense enough that she flinched.
 Mentally flinched?
 It spooked her, okay.